 Drug levels may become toxic if not excreted as normal by the kidneys.
 Efficacy may be compromised in others when renal function is impaired.
 Many drugs need avoiding or using at lower doses in people with renal disease.
 Consult the BNF or liaise with the specialist renal clinic team as appropriate for these patients.

-See separate article Prescribing for Children for more details.
+See the separate Prescribing for Children article for more details.

-See separate article Prescribing for the Older Patient for more details.
+See the separate Prescribing for the Older Patient article for more details.

-See separate article Prescribing in Palliative Care for more details.
+See the separate Prescribing in Palliative Care article for more details.